Deutsche Bank agrees to $7.2 billion mortgage settlement with U.S.

 The Justice Department is still pursuing mortgage allegations against other lenders in addition to Barclays.

-Royal Bank of Scotland Group PLC (RBS.L), Wells Fargo & Co (WFC.N), UBS Group AG (UBSG.S) and HSBC (HSBA.L) are also under investigation, according to company disclosures.
+Royal Bank of Scotland Group PLC, Wells Fargo & Co, UBS Group AG and HSBC are also under investigation, according to company disclosures.

 U.S. banks have paid tens of billions of dollars over the past three years to settle with U.S. authorities over misleading investors about the quality of mortgages underlying securities.

-In 2013, JPMorgan Chase & Co (JPM.N) agreed to pay $13 billion.
-The following year, Bank of America Corp (BAC.N) agreed to pay $16.65 billion, while Citigroup (C.N) cut a deal for $7 billion.
-In February this year, Morgan Stanley (MS.N) agreed to pay $2.6 billion, and in April, Goldman Sachs Group Inc (GS.N) negotiated a $5 billion deal.
+In 2013, JPMorgan Chase & Co agreed to pay $13 billion.
+The following year, Bank of America Corp agreed to pay $16.65 billion, while Citigroup cut a deal for $7 billion.
+In February this year, Morgan Stanley agreed to pay $2.6 billion, and in April, Goldman Sachs Group Inc negotiated a $5 billion deal.

 Deutsche is not the first bank to announce a settlement amount before both sides have agreed on the final documentation.
 Morgan Stanley disclosed its agreement a year before it was finalized and formally announced.